-Charter Academy is part of Ark - a leading education charity and one of the country's top-performing academy operators.
-Ark is non-denominatonal and does not make any profit from running its schools.
+Charter Academy is part of Ark Schools - a leading education charity and one of the country's top-performing academy operators.
+Ark is non-denominational and does not make any profit from running its schools.

 Ark's relationship with the Secretary of State is set out in the master funding agreement.
 There are also supplemental funding agreements for each individual school in the network, including Charter Academy (see below).

 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school's individual Local Governing Body (LGB).
-This means that, unlike in most non-academy governing bodies, Charter Academy's governors are able to concentrate on the things that really matter - educational strategy, school outcomes and aspiration.
+This means that Charter Academy's governors are able to concentrate on the things that really matter - educational strategy, school outcomes and aspiration.

 Charter Academy’s LGB is made up as follows:

 - Six to twelve members appointed by Ark, to include the Chair – usually people with a local connection or interest who are committed to supporting educational opportunity in the area